 Often, children misbehave because they’re seeking attention.
 Since they don’t know the difference between positive and negative attention, they’ll act out when they want you to notice them.

 By giving children positive attention, you’ll reduce the tendency for them to act out.
-Spend as much time as possible with your children to provide plenty of positive attention.
+Spend as much time as possible with your children to provide plenty of positive attention and fill their bucket, so to speak.

 I heard that you need to have five positive interactions for each negative interaction to balance it out.
 So stack the deck by creating simple fun positive interactions with your child.